robiningelbrecht/drush-gdpr-dumper/README.md

 ## TODO

-* Provide a way to allow to only export the structure of a table without the data.
+* Provide a way to allow to export the structure of a table without the data.

 Happy GDPR'ing!